 Or, as is more likely these days, a group text.
 Give your guests ample time to block out time in their calendars by sending your invites out at least three weeks in advance.
 You never know if someone else in your social circle is planning a dinner party at the same time as you, so it's important to lock in your date early and stick to it.
 Decide whether you'd like guests to bring a plate or something to drink, and let everyone know you'll check in again the week of to confirm their RSVPs.

 Now you have a rough guest list, ensure everyone will have somewhere to sit and ample table space to enjoy their food.
 Not enough chairs?
 Borrow from a friend or use it as an excuse to scour social media for some new secondhand finds.
 To be safe, make sure you have a couple of extra chairs for drop-ins or tag-alongs.
-Now is also the time for fancy napkins and tablecloths, so add these to your shopping list.
+Now is also the time for fancy napkins and tablecloths, so invest in good-quality linen tableware that will be part of your home for years to come.
 Do a check on plates, bowls, knives and forks et al., and make any necessary purchases.
 These are items you'll keep forever, so consider investing in quality options.